dcreager/swanson/docs/notes.md

 now I'm going to stick with the explicit "return continuation is another parameter" style.
 That seems more in line with what we want to do with control structures, anyway.

+# YAML

+In the spirit of supporting lots of different hosts easily, the file format for almost everything will be YAML, with well-defined schemas that have to be followed.
+We can throw some simple compression on top of that, and we should have something that's easy to read in just about any host language.